secmon-as-code/alertchain/pkg/action/github/README.md

 ## `github.create_issue`

-The action will create an issue as alert handling ticket.
+This action creates an issue in the specified GitHub repository to serve as an alert handling ticket.

 ### Prerequisite

-You need to create your GitHub App.
-An instruction is [here](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/creating-a-github-app).
+You need to create a GitHub App.
+You can find instructions on how to do so [here](https://docs.github.com/en/apps/creating-github-apps/creating-github-apps/creating-a-github-app).

-The GitHub App requires `Read and Write` permission for `Issues` and you need to install into target repository.
+The GitHub App requires `Read and Write` permissions for `Issues`, and you need to install it into the target repository.

 ### Arguments

-Example policy
+Example policy:

 ```rego
 run[res] {